 Going fully passwordless

-Keep in mind, biometric authentication prevents the vast majority of account takeover threats by simply getting rid of passwords.
+Keep in mind, biometric authentication prevents the vast majority of customer account takeover threats by simply getting rid of passwords.
 This raises a key point.
-It’s vital to remove passwords completely since authentication is only as strong as your weakest link.
+It’s vital to remove customer passwords completely since authentication is only as strong as your weakest link.
 Passwords cannot be used in your fallback process nor reside in your cache.